 Researchers had expected improvements in overall fibromyalgia symptoms such as pain and fatigue but this was not seen.

 Most fibro sufferers, like me, will be happy for any improvements available even if we start to feel like walking pill bottles!
 I am definitely going to try Creatine as a 10% increase in muscle function is better than nothing.
 I have very weak muscles and any more strength would be greatly appreciated.

 Read more at the Arthritis Foundation

-Study was published in the September issue of Arthritis Care and Research
+Study was published in the September issue of Arthritis Care and Research.

 Purchase unflavoured, water soluble creatine with 5 gram scoop